ChrisMeye/QrCode-Angular-Component/README.md

 ## Getting started
 ### Installation
-This is the first a QRCode Component for Angular.
+This is a basic QRCode generating component for Angular2+.

 Download the component and copy the files in the module you need.
 Usually it's Angular_Project->src->app